kit-tm/PTP/README.md

 PTP is a library for Java only.
 Interoperability with applications not using PTP is not planned.

 **Warning: This library does not work with current Tor versions.
-It works fine with Tor 0.3.2.10, but new Tor versions (around 0.4.6.4) changed the file formats and configuration parameters, breaking the interaction between PTP and Tor.**
+It works fine with Tor 0.3.2.10, but new Tor versions (around 0.4.6.4) changed the file formats and configuration parameters, breaking the interaction between PTP and Tor.
+For a partial fix (connection works but is not authenticated) see branch partial-update-for-tor-0.4.7.8**

 Good starting points: